andybrumar/i3ext/readme.md

 * M3 nut (5 - 4-motor mount, 1-small gear)
 * 6mm M3 screw (1 - small gear)

-I have about 15 hours of printing with this extruder so far and it's been reliable so far.
+I have about 15 hours of printing with this extruder and it's been reliable so far.

 Build